semantic-machines/veda/README.md

 At the first start, when the database is empty, it may take some time (about a minute), during which the platform ontology located in the ./ontology folder will be loaded to the database.
 Subsequent launches will take place without any delay, almost instantly.
 After the server side has started, you can go to the browser at http://localhost:8080.

-It is possible to check the operability of the platform components, for this, in the browser, go to the address http://localhost:8080/ tests.
-Normally, all tests should pass successfully.
 The server can be stopped with the command:

 ```sh
 $ ./control-stop.sh